BrianGardnerAtl/website/_posts/2020-03-06-composable-icon-resources.md

 ### Tint the icons

 These icons work but they are difficult, if not impossible, to see on a light background.
-The `tintColor` attribute on the `DrawVector` function provides an easy way to specify the color of the icon.
+The `tintColor` attribute on the `drawVector()` function provides an easy way to specify the color of the icon.

 <script src="https://gist.github.com/BrianGardnerAtl/d73c4c2718d7bace228899c17e93ab91.js"></script>